someonesdad1/plib/README.md

 # Code formatting

-I prefer to work on all source code with no blank lines at all because it lets me see the most information on my screen via folding and I can navigate to where I'm working faster than any other way (I won't explain it, as it's specific to the editor I use).
+I prefer to work on all source code with no blank lines at all because 1) it lets me see the most information on my screen via folding and 2) I can navigate to where I'm working faster than any other way (I won't explain it, as it's specific to the editor I use).

 Tools like black and ruff will format code with blank lines (e.g., between functions and classes) and change lines with spaces only into empty lines.
-Because I use both of these methods to speed navigation through python files, I wrote a python tool /plib/pgm/dbl.py that will delete blank lines from a file that the formatter has inserted.
-This gives me the best of both worlds, as I also value a standardized format that let people focus on the content, not argue over the use of tab characters (when I switched my career to software 35 years ago, I saw some grown adults behave pretty childishly over such things).
+Because I use both of these methods to speed navigation through python files, I wrote a python tool /plib/pgm/dbl.py that will delete blank lines from a file that the formatter has inserted and fix the docstring blank lines.
+This gives me the best of both worlds, as I also value a standardized format that let people focus on the content, not argue over formatting.

 Because I use dbl to format a python file to work on it, I may check something in that's not formatted like ruff would do it.
-Ruff is so fast, you can just pipe the editor's content to 'ruff format' and you'll see the proper PEP-8 form immediately.

-I use [ruff](https://docs.astral.sh/ruff/) to lint and format my python code; ruff follows black's formatting.
-I can live with most of the formatting decisions of either of those tools, but these tools do two things that interfere with my coding practices: inserting blank lines between functions and changing lines that contain only spaces to blank lines.
-This is an interference for me because vertical screen space is most precious to me and I want to see as much as possible on my screen.
-Thus, I code everything (python/C/C++) with no blank lines between things.
-This is not a hardship with a folding editor.
-Further, it gives me a core advantage:  I can insert one blank line in a file where I am currently working and get to that point with one keystroke ({
-or } in vi).
-This is much faster than searching, bookmarks, saved locations, etc.
-Where I need a "blank" line like in a docstring, I use the number of space characters that match the surrounding lines' indent.

-I've worked on large software projects with hundreds of developers and I understand the importance of standardizing on things.
+If this bugs you, run it through your formatter.

 # Tools